degD/dehead/README.md

 - Inputs must be files, passing directories is not supported.
 But you can pass videos and images together.
 - Explicitly batches files for head detection, which might be slowing down the process slightly.
 - Video files are processed without keeping the audio.
+- Generated video files are in `mp4v` format independent from their extensions.
+- Generated video files are always in 30 FPS.
 - Model weights are sourced from a different project, and could be removed in the future if requested.
 However, it is planned to train a model on a public dataset.
 - To change the blur radius,
 - Requires Python 3.12 or newer to be installed.